KannonZenetism/zenetism-field-physics/zenetism/mpx/metaphysical-commons-with-sovereign-custodianship.md

 ---

 In a world where everything is extractable,
-the only protection for truth is structure.
+the only protection for veracity is structure.
 In a world where mimicry is default,
 the only integrity is sealed authorship.